-The organ is essentially a polyphonic instrument, which makes the fugue the organ piece "par excellence."
+The organ is essentially a polyphonic instrument, which makes the multi-voice fugue the organ piece "par excellence."

-The organist therefore MUST ... repeat MUST ... be armed to know how to approach learning this kind of music.
+The organist therefore MUST ... repeat MUST ... be armed to know how to approach learning an organ fugue.

 The information in this posting is critically important for new organists to thoroughly understand and adopt as part of their practice routine: